 Minestrone Soup is one of the best-known Italian soups.
-It is a thick soup made with beans, a lot of fresh vegetables and pasta.
+It is a thick soup made with beans, a lot of fresh vegetables, and pasta.
 Probably, it is one of the most flavorful soups.
 It is served with pasta and Parmesan which makes it just wonderful.

 As the cold days are here it is the perfect time to enjoy a large bowl of warming, healthy, nutritious soup.

 There are many variations for this soup, as there is no definite recipe for it.
-I based my recipe upon a country-style version that uses cabbage, one of the classic ingredients for Minestrone.
+I based my recipe on a country-style version that uses cabbage, one of the classic ingredients for Minestrone.
 You may also include meat in this soup like pancetta or bacon, but this depends on your preference.

 Slightly adapted after Complete Italian Cooking cookbook by Sonja Grey